docpad-archive/documentation/Events.md

 ### consoleSetup
 Called once the command line interface for DocPad has loaded.
 Options:
-- `docpadInterface` the console interface instance we are using
+- `consoleInterface` the console interface instance we are using
-- `commanderInstance` the instance of [commander](https://github.com/visionmedia/commander.js) we are using
+- `commander` the instance of [commander](https://github.com/visionmedia/commander.js) we are using

 ### generateBefore